Large-scale quantization of trace I: Finite propagation operators: Proof of the quantization result

 \begin{proof} In the case of an idempotent $P \in M_k(\sB(M)^+)$, compare the formula \eqref{Ch0Formula} for the Chern character with the alternative formulas \eqref{AlternativeFormulaKitaevPairing} respectively \eqref{KuboPairingCommutatorProduct2}.
 In the case of an invertible element $U \in \GL_k(\sB(M))^+$, compare \eqref{Ch1Formula} with the alternative formula \eqref{KitaevPairingAlt}, respectively \eqref{AlternativeFormulaKuboOdd2}. \end{proof}

 We now prove the quantization result, Thm.~\ref{MainQuantizationThm}, for the Kubo pairings.
-To this end, let $X_1, \dots, X_n \subseteq M$ be a coarsely transverse collection of half spaces.
+To this end, let $X_1, \dots, X_n \subseteq M$ be a coarsely transverse collection of half-spaces.
 Let $\theta_n$ be the corresponding coarse cocycle given by \eqref{ThetaCocycle}, which agrees with $\mathbf{1} \wedge X_1 \wedge \cdots \wedge X_n$ up to a sign.
 Consider the composition

 where $m$ is chosen such that $n - 2m \in \{0, 1\}$.
 In light of Lemma~\ref{LemmaPartitionInTermsOfChernCharacters}, this composition agrees with the Kubo pairing up to a dimensional factor.
 Thus, it remains to show that the image of the composition is the subgroup